-Be sure to check out my complete collection of sous vide recipes.
+Be sure to check out my complete collection of sous vide recipes that never fail to impress.

 - Purple onion